-Alternatively referred to as a line topology, a bus topology is a network setup in which each computer and network device are connected to a single cable or backbone.
-Depending on the type of network card used in each computer of the bus topology, a coaxial cable or an RJ-45 network cable is used to connect them together.
+Alternatively referred to as a line topology, a bus topology is a network setup where each computer and network device is connected to a single cable or backbone.
+Depending on the type of computer network card, a coaxial cable or an RJ-45 network cable is used to connect them together.

 Advantages of bus topology

 - It works well when you have a small network.

 - It's the easiest network topology for connecting computers or peripherals in a linear fashion.

 - It requires less cable length than a star topology.

 Disadvantages of bus topology

 - It can be difficult to identify the problems if the whole network goes down.